deana00/CPlusPlus/README.md

 # CPlusPlus
-C++ Program intended to finish college task, self trial and error.
+C++ Program intended to finish college task and trial and error.

 Enjoy!